Revisiting the integral form of Gauss' law for a generic case of electrodynamics with arbitrarily moving Gaussian surface: Introduction

-Our calculation in this article starts with the time-derivative of the flux-integral under the consideration of the Maxwell equations as described in Refs.\cite{Jackson1,Zangwill} for magnetic field passing through an unclosed moving surface.
-There-from we obtain a simple-looking differential equation $\frac{\text{d}}{\text{d}\text{t}}\oint_{s(t)}\vec{E}\cdot\text{d}\vec{s}(t)=\frac{I^{(s)}_{\text{in}}(t)}{\epsilon_0}$ for time-dependent Gauss' flux-integral for the electric field passing through a moving (expanding/contracting and deforming) Gaussian surface where-in the total amount of charges is a non-conserved quantity.
-Then we integrate this equation and obtain time-dependent Guass' flux integral for the generic case of electrodynamics.
+Our calculation in this article starts with the time-derivative of flux-integral under the consideration of the Maxwell equations as described in Refs.\cite{Jackson1,Zangwill}\footnote{Please note that the time-derivative of flux-integral was described in Refs.\cite{Jackson1,Zangwill} only for the magnetic field passing through an unclosed moving surface.}.
+Here-from we obtain an evolution equation for the time-dependence of the flux-integral for the electric field in a generic non-static case of both the charges and the Gaussian surface where-in the total amount of the charges is not necessarily a non-conserved quantity.
+Then we integrate this equation and obtain time-dependent Guass' flux integral.
 Finally, we conclude.